The Royal Family of Broadway

 The Royal Family of Broadway is a 1930 American pre-Code comedy film directed by George Cukor and Cyril Gardner and released by Paramount Pictures.
-The screenplay was adapted by Herman J. Mankiewicz and Gertrude Purcell from the play The Royal Family by Edna Ferber and George S. Kaufman.
+The screenplay was adapted by Herman J. Mankiewicz and Gertrude Purcell from the 1927 play The Royal Family by Edna Ferber and George S. Kaufman.
 It stars Ina Claire, Fredric March, Mary Brian, Henrietta Crosman, Arnold Korff, and Frank Conroy.
 It was shot at the Astoria Studios in New York.

+Plot

 The film tells the story of a girl from a family of great Broadway actors who contemplates leaving show business and getting married.
-The characters are loosely based on the first American theatrical family, the Barrymores.
-It was nominated for the Academy Award for Best Actor (Fredric March).
+The characters are a parody of the American Barrymore-Drew theatrical family.